Codling moth – additional information

 Codling moth granulovirus

-- A maximum of three sprays each giving 8-14 days protection is allowed per season
+- For Madex Top, a maximum of ten sprays each giving 8-14 days protection is allowed per season (a maximum of six sprays per generation)

 - Heavy attacks may result in some superficial sting injury as the young larvae hatching from eggs do not die immediately.